eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Windows
 ^^^^^^^

-On Windows, to uninstall the Cyclone DDS you can either do it from the Windows application control panel (Programs and Features in Control Panel) or by using the product installer; in this case, start-up the Cyclone DDS product installer, and select 'Remove'.
+On Windows, to uninstall the Cyclone DDS, you can either do it from the Windows application control panel (Programs and Features in Control Panel) or by using the product installer; in this case, start-up the Cyclone DDS product installer, and select 'Remove.'

 .. image:: /_static/gettingstarted-figures/1.8.2.1.png
    :align: center